-Extreme Light Infrastructure - Nuclear Physics facility (ELI-NP) will consist of two components:
+Extreme Light Infrastructure - Nuclear Physics facility (ELI-NP) will operate two components:

-This infrastructure will create a new European laboratory with a broad range of science covering frontier fundamental physics, new nuclear physics and astrophysics as well as applications in nuclear materials, radioactive waste management, material science and life sciences.
+new nuclear physics and astrophysics to applications in nuclear materials, radioactive waste management, material science and life sciences.

-For the realization of ELI-NP we envisage the following two principles as guideline:
+For the implementation of ELI-NP we follow two guiding principles:

 - a flexible design of the ELI-NP facility.

-ELI-NP will allow either combined experiments between the high-power laser and the γ beam or stand-alone experiments.
+ELI-NP will allow both combined experiments between the high-power laser and the γ beam and stand-alone experiments.

 The γ beam will have unique properties and opens new possibilities for high resolution spectroscopy at higher nuclear excitation energies.